smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 2. The library will send a `StartService` for the RPC service with a new param in the payload, `requiresAudioSupport`.
 3. Core will receive the `StartService` for the RPC service:
 3-1.
 If `requiresAudioSupport` was set to false or not set, it will continue in flow.
 3-2.
-Core will check it's current audio connects (BT A2DP), if it has a supported audio connect it will continue in flow.
+Core will check its current audio connects (BT A2DP), if it has a supported audio connect it will continue in flow.
 3-3.
 If there is no Audio support, core will check if it supports the auto connect BT function.
 If it does it will continue in flow.
 3-4.
 If `requiresAudioSupport` is true and there is no supported audio methods and Core does not support the auto connect BT function, it will send a `StartServiceNAK` with the reason `No audio support available`.
 4. If it supports the auto connect BT function, a new param in the payload, autoBTCapability set to true, otherwise set to false.
 Then if core has continued, it will send a `StartServiceACK`.